Interpretable representation learning of quantum data enabled by probabilistic variational autoencoders: Introduction

 \section{Introduction}

-The rapid progress of classical machine learning (ML) is profoundly impacting our ability to analyze quantum systems and process quantum data, paving the way for new paradigms in scientific discovery~\cite{Dicvovering_Iten_2020}.
-In the quantum domain, by leveraging both supervised and unsupervised learning methods, researchers are now able to identify quantum phase transitions~\cite{machine_carrasquilla_2017, Cybiński_Speak_2024, Machine_Miles_2023}, model complex entanglement features~\cite{Predicting_Linda_2024}, and improve quantum state tomography~\cite{Neural_Torlai_2018}.
-Notably, neural networks have been shown to offer compact and expressive representations of quantum states, capable of capturing their intricate correlations and phase structure~\cite{Solving_Carleo_2017}.
+The rapid progress of classical machine learning (ML) is profoundly impacting our ability to analyze quantum systems and process quantum data, paving the way for new paradigms in scientific discovery~\cite{iten2020dicvovering}.
+In the quantum domain, by leveraging both supervised and unsupervised learning methods, researchers are now able to identify quantum phase transitions~\cite{carrasquilla2017machine, cybinski2024speak, miles2023machine, huembeli2018identifying}, model complex entanglement features~\cite{linda2024predicting}, and improve quantum state tomography~\cite{torlai2018neural}.
+Generative ML in particular, has become an impactful tool in quantum physics, from the use of generative adversarial networks (GANs) for Hamiltonian learning ~\cite{kim2024hamiltonian} to diffusion models for quantum circuit synthesis \cite{furrutter2024quantum}.
+However, such models are typically black boxes, hindering our ability to interpret the origin or reasons of their predictions.

-Beyond its predictive capacity, ML techniques with enhanced interpretability can serve as a lens through which the intrinsic properties of quantum systems can be unravelled~\cite{Interpretable_Wetzel_2025}.
+In this sense, ML techniques with enhanced interpretability can serve as a lens through which the intrinsic properties of quantum systems can be unraveled~\cite{wetzel2025interpretable}.
 For example, support vector machines have been employed to identify order parameters~\cite{ponte2017kernel}, symbolic regression methods have revealed underlying equations of motion~\cite{kharkov2021discovering}, and neural architectures leveraging correlation functions have been used to map out phase diagrams of experimental quantum many-body systems~\cite{miles2021correlator}.
-Among these interpretable models, variational autoencoders (VAEs)~\cite{VAE_Kingma_2013} have attracted attention due to their ability to autonomously extract meaningful and minimal representations of some input dataset in their \emph{latent space}~\cite{betaVAE_Higgins_2017}.
-When applied to physics datasets, this relates to extracting the meaningful physical features of the system of study~\cite{Dicvovering_Iten_2020}.
-In the quantum realm, VAEs have been used for instance to study phase transitions in spin systems~\cite{walker_deep_2020,naravane_semisupervised_2023}.
+Among these interpretable models, variational autoencoders (VAEs)~\cite{kingma2013vae} have attracted attention due to their ability to autonomously extract meaningful and minimal representations of some input dataset in their \emph{latent space}~\cite{higgins2017betavae}.
+When applied to physics datasets, this relates to extracting the meaningful physical features of the system of study~\cite{iten2020dicvovering}.
+In the quantum realm, VAEs have been used for instance to study phase transitions in spin systems~\cite{walker2020deep,naravane2023semi}.